OSSSC-edu/supply-chain.github.io/open-source-repositories.md

 Developers mark important milestones in their software project as it evolves with time.
 This is achieved by assigning __versions__ to the state of the project at a certain point in time.
 If a developer fixes an important [bug](https://en.wikipedia.org/wiki/Software_bug) or implements a new feature, a new [version](https://semver.org/) of the software is released.
 A new version is the culmination of smaller changes, such as multiple commits.
 It is good practice to [document the changes](https://keepachangelog.com/en/1.0.0/) included within a new version, so that users of the software are aware of them.

-## Industry Use Cases
-Software projects [depend](https://en.wikipedia.org/wiki/Turtles_all_the_way_down) on other software projects to achieve their goals.
-Open-source software projects can be likened to building blocks: they play a crucial role in both open- and closed-source, or commercial, software systems.
-For example, a commercial software application may rely on the features provided by open-source [PDF](https://github.com/apache/pdfbox) manipulation libraries to generate invoices.
-Most [database](https://db-engines.com/en/ranking_osvsc) solutions powering commercial software systems are open-source.
-Open-source tools may also be used for real-time [monitoring](https://prometheus.io/) of commercial software systems in production.
-The open-source [software supply chain](https://www.sonatype.com/resources/software-supply-chain-management-an-introduction) powers billions of dollars in financial transactions (see reference [4](#ref_4)).
-Learning about open-source software projects, and how they can be used, is therefore very relevant for all industrial domains and enterprises.

 ## DIY
 Find two open-source projects, and report the following data for them: